2020’s “The New Normal”

 Anders Norman #16 just before our home game vs Sutter at Placer High School.

 One of the biggest disappointments of the 2019 season was the absence of Anders Norman.
 Anders was a converted rugby player who also took a liking to Lacrosse.
 He decided to step away from football in 2019 to focus on skiing and lacrosse.
-Two things he is very good at to this day, playing college lacrosse for a school back east.
+Two things he is very good at to this day, playing college lacrosse for Springfield College in Massachusetts.
 Truckee football was very fortunate to have Anders back heading into the 2020 season.
 Anders was 6′, 220 pounds, and could flat out fly.
 Like both Micah and Finn, Anders worked extremely hard in the weight room.
 Between Anders, Loper, Micah, and Tyler Curry the tone was set in the offseason.
 These guys trained extremely hard and never let the Covid restrictions get in the way of their training.
 Anders was an absolute beast in the weight room and it translated to the field.
 He was all over the field in 2020 and even though he took a year off, the team acknowledged him as a leader and he was voted in as a captain.
 When I think about the 2020 team it is stories like Anders that makes me hurt inside.
 This group of kids were robbed of a chance at a real season.
 With addition of Anders, Curry, and a baseball kid named Timmy Reeve Truckee was set to run the table.
 Ultimately all the momentum in the offseason was stripped away.
-Baseball and Track season was canceled.
-Kids locked in their homes as the days and months went by.
-We would eventually lose Timmy due to the craziness.
+We would eventually lose Timmy due to the Covid craziness.
 With Football backing right into the baseball season in the spring of 2021, Reeve decided not to play and I understand.
-Baseball was his first love and it was too risky to play football that close to his season.
-But man what we’ll never know is what Timmy could have done on the gridiron.
+Baseball was his first love and it was too risky to play football that close to his season, but man, we’ll never know what Timmy could have done on the gridiron.
 He was and still is a great athlete.
 Timmy is currently playing baseball for San Jose State.
 I just want my readers to know that this team had some serious talent and was built to win it all.

 JAMESON HOGARTH